 Travel for tea lovers

 Tea remains the most popular drink in the world (after water) and there are well over 40 countries growing and producing tea for sale.
 China and India remain the two biggest tea producers but even in Britain we grow small quantities at the Tregothnan Estate in Cornwall.
 In fact, if you wanted to tour the tea producing world your travels would take you from South America to Eastern Europe, through much of Asia, the Indian Sub-continent and Africa.
-You could even venture as far as Northern Australia.

 Even in countries that don’t grow tea, vast quantities are consumed with huge variations in tea drinking habits.
 Here are just some of our favourite destinations for tea lovers to visit.